New Seeley Theatre and Opera House (Site ID 56)

 Classification: Historic Contributing

-This lot was originally the site of Burlingame Hall (erected in 1879 and demolished in 1935) that was used by the community for gatherings, dances, and other events such as prize fights, plays, and wrestling.
+This lot was originally the site of Burlingame Hall (erected in 1879, moved in early 1913, and demolished in 1935) that was used by the community for gatherings, dances, and other events such as prize fights, plays, and wrestling.
 The old hall was moved to Seventh and Columbia streets when the New Seeley Theatre and Opera House was erected by Charles H. Seeley.
 Plans for the construction of the new theatre began in 1911.
 Well known Seattle architect E.W.
-Houghton was hired to design the new modem building; the design for the new Seeley Theatre was similar to Seattle's famous Moore Theatre.
-Completed in 1913, the theatre opened on 24 November 1913 with over 700 people in the attendance anxiously waiting to see the London play "Bunty Pull the Strings."
+Houghton was hired to design the new modern building; the design for the new Seeley Theatre was similar to Seattle's famous Moore Theatre.
+Completed in 1913, the theatre opened on 24 November 1913 with over 700 people in the attendance to see the London play "Bunty Pull the Strings."
 Claude and Abbie Thompson were managers of the theatre at that time.

-A hand-painted advertising screen, or oleo (still intact) rolled down to conceal the stage, and advertised Pomeroy's businesses.
+A hand-painted advertising screen, or oleo (still intact as of the nomination in 2002) rolled down to conceal the stage, and advertised Pomeroy's businesses.
 The Wurlitzer Orchestra & Photo player graced the orchestra adding to the evening's performances.
 Abbie Thompson continued to operate the theatre after her husband's death in the early 1920s, and in 1929, updated the theatre with new carpets, drapes, restrooms, and by enlarging the projection room to accommodate the equipment necessary to play "talkies."
 The first talkie, "Fast Company," was shown in October 1929.

 Abbie Thompson eventually purchased the theatre and ran the business until January 1950 when she sold to Seeley's grandson, Seeley Allen.
 In the 1950s, the box seats were removed to install a wide screen for cinemascope films.
 The first Technicolor film, "Red Skies of Montana" was shown on 24 January 1952.
-Alien sold the theatre in 1955 to Floyd and Mary Kobersteins who modernized the lobby.
+Allen sold the theatre in 1955 to Floyd and Mary Koberstein who modernized the lobby.
 The last movie of the time at the theatre was shown in the 1960s.
-When the theatre business failed, a refrigeration and repair shop used the building.
+When the theatre business failed, a refrigeration and repair shop used the stage portion of the theatre.

-The theatre was purchased by Zack Lueck in the early 1990s and he was able to show movies through much of the 1990s.
+The theatre was purchased by Zack Lueck and two partners in 1980 and he was able to show movies through much of the 1990s.
 He also operated an antiques and used book store through the early 2000s.